MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 # Tractometry

-> **NOTE**: This code was not used in any paper yet.
-We did not evaluate if this approach of doing Tractometry is the best compared to other approaches.
-Therefore use with care.

 > **Warning**: Use TractSeg `master` because earlier versions contain small bug in Tractometry script (streamlines incorrectly shifted by 0.5 voxels).
 `pip install https://github.com/MIC-DKFZ/TractSeg/archive/master.zip`